iCliniq Logo

 Welcome back to icliniq.com.

 Mastectomy will include the complete removal of breast tissue along with axillary lymph node dissection.
-There are about five percent chance that she might develop edema of that arm and have difficulty in moving it.
+There is about a five percent chance that she might develop edema in that arm and have difficulty moving it.
 It is managed with limb elevation and symptomatic treatment.
-If her general condition is good, surgery is followed by adjuvant chemotherapy and hormonal therapy is ideal.
+If her general condition is good, surgery is followed by adjuvant chemotherapy, and hormonal therapy is ideal.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!